syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-ExpandedSubProcess.md

 ### SubProcessType

 SubProcessType represents the type of task that is being processed.
-The [`SubProcessType`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnGroupViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnGroupViewModel_SubProcessType) property of subprocess allows you to define the type of boundary.
+The [`SubProcessType`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnGroupViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnGroupViewModel_SubProcessType) property of BpmnGroupViewModel allows you to define the type of SubProcess.
 By default, it is set to **Default**.

 {% tabs %}
 {% highlight xaml %}